 Hint 1: If the top is getting too dark while baking, tent the bread with some aluminum foil.

-Remove pan or sheet from oven, let bread sit in the pan or on the sheet for 5-10 minutes, then remove to a rack to cool briefly.
+Remove the pan or sheet from the oven, and let the bread sit in the pan or on the sheet for 5 to 10 minutes.
+Then, remove to a rack to cool briefly.

 Serve the bread warm, at room temperature, or sliced and toasted.
 Best when eaten warm and just baked.

 |Amount per serving|